- Installation and setup

 - Can I share contacts with users with a free Gmail account?

-- Can I share my “Other contacts” folder from Google using Shared Contacts Manager?
+- Can I share my “Other contacts” folder from Google using Shared Contacts Dashboard?

-- Can I share a label with a domain user group email (e.g., marketing@mydomain.com)?
+- Can I share a contact label with a Google Group email address (e.g., staff@domain.com)?

 - Can I reshare a contact list that was initially shared with me?

-- Where can invited users see the contacts I share with them?
+- Where can the people I’ve shared contacts with use those contacts?

-- What happens if you share contacts directly with someone who is already in a group that has access to those contacts?
+- What happens if I share contacts with someone who’s already part of a group that has access to those same contacts?

 - What access permissions can I give to users I invite to the shared label?